The FAQ-section has been compiled by international students at Ollerup since 2005.

 HOW DO I WASH MY CLOTHES?

-- There are two laundry rooms and two drying rooms
+- There is a laundry room and two drying rooms

 - You have to pay for the washing powder yourself